Fasteroid/Typewriter/README.md

 ## Main differences between original and this fork

+## Version 2.9.0

+- version compatible with Visual Studio 17.3.x
+- added special fork of Buildalyzer to be able to run tests - existing version of Buildalyzer compatible with net 4.7.2 too old and causing problems with tests

 ## Version 2.8.1

 - fixed tool manifest dependency to require VS 17.2.x